iteuscher/thesis/README.md

 This template was created using the memoir class as a foundation.
 If you are interested in adding or modifying features of the template, you will likely find it useful to consult the memoir.cls documentation (memman.pdf) at  http://tug.ctan.org/tex-archive/macros/latex/contrib/memoir/memman.pdf

-NOTE: TeX Live 2025 requires memoir class v3.8.4b or the byuthesis class will not format the front matter (e.g., title page, etc.) properly.
-The template and byuthesis.cls work reliably with TeX Live 2024 and earlier versions of the memoir class.
-Because the byuthesis.cls and template is often used in Overleaf, and Overleaf supports a prior version of the memoir class (v3.8.2), we have not updated the byuthesis.cls to use Tex Live 2025 in combination with memoir v3.8.4b.
-For those wanting to use TeX Live 2025 with the existing byuthesis.cls file, a bug fix has been added to byuthesis.cls (on line 73, commented out for use with TeX Live 2024; uncomment for use with TeX Live 2025).
-We are working on a more robust solution to this incompatibility.
+NOTE: The template and byuthesis.cls work reliably with TeX Live 2024 and earlier versions of the memoir class.
+If using TeX Live 2025, memoir class v3.8.4b should be used.
+In Overleaf, when using Tex Live 2025, memoir class v3.8.3b is loaded and this causes formatting problems with the front matter (e.g. title page, etc.) of the document.
+A bug fix has been implemented for this case.

 The template also uses biblatex for formatting citations and the bibliography.
 Documentation for biblatex can be found at https://ctan.math.illinois.edu/macros/latex/contrib/biblatex/doc/biblatex.pdf